ne62rut/coastal_trapped_waves/README.md

     takes data from the bluelink reanalysis and saves them as daily grids similar to SWOT format

 . create_filtered_time_series_tg.ipynb
-    isolates a set of TGs in Australia and filter them (saving the filtered version externally)
+    isolates a set of TGs in Australia and filter them (saving the filtered version externally).
+Generates the figure area_of_study.jpg

 . create_filtered_time_series.py